lsst/dp0-1_lsst_io/dp0-delegate-resources/index.rst

 DP0 Delegate Assemblies
 =======================

-Virtual meetings that occur biweekly on Fridays, from 9am to 11am Pacific time (see `Assemblies Schedule`_, below), alternating Fridays with `Stack Club`_.
+These are virtual meetings that occur biweekly on Fridays from 9am to 11am Pacific time, alternating Fridays with `Stack Club`_ (see `Assemblies Schedule`_, below).
 Assemblies are designed for DP0 delegates but all are welcome to attend.
-This time slot serves North and South America and Europe.
-For DP0 participants from Australia and Asia, there will also be a `Third Thursday Office Hour`_ for live interaction.
+This time slot serves North and South America and Europe, so for DP0 participants from Australia and Asia there will also be a `Third Thursday Office Hour`_ for live interaction.

 | **Purpose** is for delegates to
 | - learn how to use the RSP in a guided, hands-on way